 The above procedure involves system recovery.
-The applications and data you added on the storage drive before reducing the volume of the recovery partition will all be lost.
+Note that the applications and data you added on the storage drive before reducing the volume of the recovery partition will all be lost.

 Once you have reduced the volume of the recovery partition, you need the recovery disc for later system recovery.